colinkolbe/hsgf/README.md

     - hsgf code
     - See more information further down in this README
 - `/GraphIndexAPI`
-    - Uses a fork of the external library [GitHub](https://github.com/eth42/GraphIndexAPI)
+    - Uses a fork of the external library from [GitHub](https://github.com/eth42/GraphIndexAPI)
         - Current diff is virtually zero
     - Some useful explainers
         - WUnDirLoLGraph: Weighted Un-Directed List-of-List Graph
 - `/GraphIndexBaselines`
-    - Uses a fork of the external library [GitHub](https://github.com/eth42/GraphIndexBaselines)
+    - Uses a fork of the external library from [GitHub](https://github.com/eth42/GraphIndexBaselines)
         - Current diff is virtually zero
 - `/evaluation`
     - Evaluation related files (see local README)